 Should I leave my alcoholic partner?

 Sometimes the first solution to break that vicious circle is to leave the household.
 Don’t be afraid: it does not imply abandoning the spouse.
-However, it means that the addict now has the best chance to relearn living on her/his own.
+However, it means that the functioning addict now has the best chance to relearn living on her/his own.
 The idea is to make the alcoholic person comprehend that you fully intend to live your own, independent adult life.
 Naturally, you can check in on him/her and help in various ways.

 Similar to any addiction recovery, this process will take some time – maybe months or even years.
 It now depends on the alcoholic’s character, personality, and choices.
 You will also have to learn how to help an alcoholic that doesn’t want help to speed up things